SaturneAtom/deepseek-runpod-handler/README.md

 ## Technical Notes

-The Unsloth TQ1_0 quantization reduces DeepSeek-V3.1 to approximately 150 GB, making deployment possible on a single H100/A100-class node with CPU-offloaded experts.
+The Unsloth TQ1_0 quantization reduces DeepSeek-V3.1, making deployment possible on a single H100/A100-class node with CPU-offloaded experts.

 This experiment focuses on infrastructure feasibility rather than maximum throughput.